Satisfactory academic progress

 Financial aid probation and suspension

-Students who have been placed on probation and subsequently meet the GPA requirements in the next semester will be placed back into good financial aid (SAP) standing and will be eligible to receive the funds.
+- If you meet the SAP guidelines in the next semester, you’ll be placed back into good financial aid standing and be eligible to receive more funds.

-Students who transfer into a new academic program will also transfer with any SAP probation or suspension, and will still need to meet the specified criteria in the new program before re-establishing eligibility to receive aid.
+If you transfer into a new academic program while on probation, you'll still need to meet the guidelines in the new program before you can receive more aid.

 Financial aid appeals

-- death of a family member (parent, spouse, sibling, dependant child etc)
+- death of a family member (parent, spouse, sibling, dependent child etc.)

-- the extended illness of the student – extended illness defined as a documented chronic or recurring medical or emotional illness that causes the student to be absent from class at least 15 days or more
+- the extended illness of the student (extended illness is defined as a documented chronic or recurring medical or emotional illness that causes you to be absent from class at least 15 days or more)

-- the extended illness of a family member that places hardship on the student.
-Immediate family member includes parent, spouse, sibling, dependant.
+- the extended illness of a family member that places hardship on you (immediate family members include parent, spouse, sibling, dependant etc.)